AndrewMorelNJ/post-install-config/README.md

 </p>

 <p>
-Configure Help Topics (For when users create a ticket)
+To configure Help Topics (For when users create a ticket) click on Admin Panel, Manage, and Help Topic.

-Admin Panel -> Manage -> Help Topics

-Business Critical Outage

-Personal Computer Issues

-Equipment Request

-Password Reset
+Now Assign the Business Critical Outage, Personal Computer Issues, Equipment Request, and Password Reset.
 </p>